The Nestor Lab (Epigenetic Control of Human T-cell Biology)

 2022

-Rasmus Magnusson, Olof Rundquist, Min Jung Kim, Sandra Hellberg, Chan Hyun Na, Mikael Benson, David Gomez-Cabrero, Ingrid Kockum, Jesper N. Tegner, Fredrik Piehl, Maja Jagodic, Johan Mellergård, Claudio Altafini, Jan Ernerudh, Maria Jenmalm, Colm Nestor, Min-Sik Kim, Mika Gustafsson (2022) RNA-sequencing and mass-spectrometry proteomic time-series analysis of T-cell differentiation identified multiple splice variants models that predicted validated protein biomarkers in inflammatory diseases Frontiers in Molecular Biosciences, Vol. 9, Article 916128 Continue to DOI
+Rasmus Magnusson, Olof Rundquist, Min Jung Kim, Sandra Hellberg, Chan Hyun Na, Mikael Benson, David Gomez-Cabrero, Ingrid Kockum, Jesper N. Tegner, Fredrik Piehl, Maja Jagodic, Johan Mellergård, Claudio Altafini, Jan Ernerudh, Maria Jenmalm, Colm Nestor, Min-Sik Kim, Mika Gustafsson (2022) RNA-sequencing and mass-spectrometry proteomic time-series analysis of T-cell differentiation identified multiple splice variants models that predicted validated protein biomarkers in inflammatory diseases Frontiers in Molecular Biosciences, Vol. 9, Article 916128 (Article in journal) Continue to DOI

 Tejaswi Badam, Sandra Hellberg, Ratnesh Bhai Mehta, Jeannette Lechner-Scott, Rodney A. Lea, Jorg Tost, Xavier Mariette, Judit Svensson-Arvelund, Colm Nestor, Mikael Benson, Göran Berg, Maria Jenmalm, Mika Gustafsson, Jan Ernerudh (2022) CD4(+) T-cell DNA methylation changes during pregnancy significantly correlate with disease-associated methylation changes in autoimmune diseases Epigenetics, Vol. 17, p.
-1040-1055 Continue to DOI
+1040-1055 (Article in journal) Continue to DOI

 Research areas